lior-abadi/ethernaut-solutions/Level 12: Privacy/readme.md

 The approach to solve this level will be the same of the level 8 (Vault).
 We need to access in someway the values stored in memory.
 Knowing that the Storage works as an array, how does the storage *packs* the data?
 Are all variables stored *independently* or they can be compressed into one storage unit?
 When?

 ## 2) Solution
 The array of storage will be organized with the following logic.
-The uint256 variables ocupy a whole storage unit.
+The uint256 variables occupy a whole storage unit.
 The variables below that size can be compressed into a single storage unit.
 The array of storage will contain on each index:

 Storage At:
 - 0: ```locked```